 Argus Group's main revenue sources are premiums, fees and commissions where margins remain under pressure from competitors and from clients who are looking to drive ever greater value from their service providers.
-In this context we are pleased to have successfully held rates firm across most lines of business with modest overall rate increases for our health business.
-Combined fee income includes \$24.6 million comprising fees for service generated by our pensions, insurance brokerage, health administration and wealth management businesses.
+Combined fee income includes \$24.7 million comprising fees for service generated by our pensions, insurance brokerage, health administration and wealth management businesses.